-BRANCH: Internal Audit
+BRANCH: INTERNAL AUDIT

-Council has established an Audit, Risk and Improvement Committee (Committee) in compliance with section 428A of the Local Government Act 1993, the Local Government (General) Regulation 2021 and the Office of Local Government's Guidelines for risk management and internal audit for local government in NSW.
+Council has established an Audit, Risk and Improvement Committee (Committee) in compliance with section 428A of the Local Government Act 1993 and the Departmental Chief Executive's approved Draft Guidelines for risk management and internal audit for local government in NSW.
 These terms of reference set out the committee's objectives, authority, composition and tenure, roles and responsibilities, reporting and administrative arrangements.